Astawowski/HomeLab/README.md

   * Used for **logging, monitoring, and security analytics**
   * Collects data from:
     * internal network systems by using **Elastic Agents Fleet**: `AD DC`, `AD Workstation` - Elastic EDR, `Elastic Fleet Server` on Elasticsearch node
-    * collects logs from NGFW via Elastic Agent PaloAlto integration.
+    * NGFW via Elastic Agent PaloAlto integration.
-  * Fires alerts should events violate security rules.
+  * Fires alerts should events violate detection SIEM rules.

-All internal devices communicate freely within the zone, with VPN users, **via IPSec tunnel** to DMZ and have inspected external (e.g. Internet) traffic.
-They rely on AD for identity services.
+* All internal devices communicate freely within the zone, with VPN users, **via IPSec tunnel** to DMZ and have inspected external (e.g. Internet) traffic.
+* They rely on AD for identity services.
+* Every system on the network trusts AD Root CA and every service have certificate issued by it.
+Click [here](https://github.com/Astawowski/HomeLab/blob/main/Architecture/elasticstack-tls-ad-setup.md) to see how is Elasticstack configured with AD.

 ---